slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ots-4NzkzMDE:x:1001:1001:10.10.14.23:/home/web/ots-4NzkzMDE:/bin/false
 ```

-I have the source code of the signup page so I can find what the password is for this user:
+I have the source code of the signup page so I can find what the password is for this user.
+As shown previously, the password is a portion of the MD5 hash of the user IP address:

 ```
 php > echo "ots-" . substr(str_replace('=','',base64_encode(substr(md5("127.0.0.1"),0,8))),3);